manifold-systems/manifold/manifold-deps-parent/manifold-delegation/README.md

 MyStudent student = new MyStudent(person, "Metallurgy");
 out.println(student.getTitledName());
 ```
-Since MyPerson is _not_ annotated with `@part` forwarding is used to transfer interface method calls.
+Since MyPerson is _not_ annotated with `@part`, forwarding is used to transfer interface method calls.

 But with forwarding, since the calls are one-way tickets, the call to `student.getTitledName()` results in:
 ```text
     Person Milton
 ```
-With forwarding the call to `getTitle()` from MyPerson is not polymorphic with respect to the link established
+With forwarding, the call to `getTitle()` from MyPerson is not polymorphic with respect to the link established in MyStudent.
-in MyStudent.

-Generally, this behavior can be viewed as positive or negative, depending on the desired call transfer model.

 # Delegation

 If the field's value is a `@part` class, the Person methods are called using _delegation_.
 Unlike forwarding, delegation
 enables polymorphic calls; MyStudent can override Person methods so that the implementation of Person defers to MyStudent.
-Essentially, `@part` solves _the Self problem_.
+As a result, `@part` solves _the Self problem_.
 ```java
 @part class PersonPart implements Person {
   private final String name;